 An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.

 The immune system defends the body against what it perceives to be foreign or dangerous substances (see Recognition).
 Such substances include parasites (such as worms), certain cancer cells, and even transplanted organs and tissues.
 Substances that can stimulate a response by the immune system are called antigens.
-Antigens are molecules that may be contained within cells or on the surface of cells (such as bacteria, viruses, or cancer cells).
+Antigens are molecules that may be contained within cells or on the surface of cells (such as bacteria or cancer cells) or be part of a virus.
 Some antigens, such as pollen or food molecules, exist on their own.

+There are many autoimmune disorders.
 Some of the more common autoimmune disorders include Graves disease, rheumatoid arthritis, Hashimoto thyroiditis, type I diabetes, systemic lupus erythematosus (lupus), and vasculitis.
-Additional disorders that are believed to be autoimmune include glomerulonephritis, Addison disease, polymyositis, Sjögren syndrome, progressive systemic sclerosis, and some cases of infertility.
+Additional disorders that are believed to be autoimmune include Addison disease, polymyositis, Sjögren syndrome, progressive systemic sclerosis, many cases of glomerulonephritis (inflammation of the kidneys), and some cases of infertility.

 |PrintOpen table in new window

 Autoimmune reactions can be triggered in several ways:

 Why something triggers an autoimmune reaction or disorder in one person (and not another) is usually unknown.
 However, heredity is sometimes involved.
 Some people have genes that make them slightly more likely to develop an autoimmune disorder.
 This slightly increased susceptibility to an autoimmune disorder, rather than the disorder itself, is inherited.
 In susceptible people, a trigger, such as a viral infection or tissue damage, may cause the disorder to develop.